 The discontinuation of damage mitigation as grounds for harvesting is in many ways a more honest approach to kangaroo management given that damage is difficult to monitor, predict and even to prove empirically to be an issue.
 It has also removed the implication that kangaroos are pests.

-Myth: Kangaroos are pests.
+Kangaroos are not scientifically proven to be pests.

 MYTH 4: THERE ARE MORE THAN THERE EVER WERE; THERE ARE PLAGUES